What is the Aurora Borealis and Aurora Australis?

 Why Tromsø is the best place to see the Northern Lights

-Tromsø is the only city in the world to be in the heart of the Aurora Oval, along the gulf stream, have a network or surrounding microclimates & be in the Aurora sweet spot, for these reasons, no other city compares to Tromsø if you goal is to see the Northern Lights.
+Tromsø is the only city in the world to be in the heart of the Aurora Oval.
+The city is located along the gulf stream, having a network of microclimates which makes it an Aurora sweet spot.
+For these reasons, no other city compares to Tromsø if your goal is to see the Northern Lights.

 Tromsø is in the heart of the Aurora Oval.
 The Aurora Oval is an oval shaped belt that runs around the earth at both the top and the bottom.
 The belt is the areas that can see activity depending on the KP.
 As Tromsø remains in the heart of the belt, it is possible to see the Northern Lights even at a KP 1 or less.

 Tromsø is 70 degrees north.
-This means that Tromsø is situated in the Aurora sweet spot; the nights are dark enough to see activity consistently from September until mid-April and far enough north that activity is visible even on a kp 1.
+This means that Tromsø is situated in the Aurora sweet spot; the nights are dark enough to see activity consistently from September until mid-April.
+The city is far enough north that activity is visible even on a kp 1.

 Tromsø is in a region with an exceptional number of microclimates.
-Each valley, fjord, mountain and plateau can have significantly different conditions to the neighbouring region, this means that even on very cloudy evenings it is possible to clear skies within a 2 – 3 hr drive.
-The environmental conditions here are very dynamic, conditions can change so fast that it is impossible to predict the cloud coverage pattern even within a few days.
+Each valley, fjord, mountain and plateau can have significantly different conditions to the neighbouring region.
+That means that even on very cloudy evenings it is possible to clear skies within a 2 – 3 hr drive.
+The environmental conditions here are very dynamic.
+They can change so fast that it is impossible to predict the cloud coverage pattern even within a few days.